heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 ### Install Java

-In this section, you will install the latest version availabe as well as the latest Long term support (LTS) version of Java and switch between them using SDKMAN!.
+In this section, you will install the latest version available as well as the latest Long term support (LTS) version of Java and switch between them using SDKMAN!.